 Road networks in a community serve several purposes including providing access for emergency vehicles, providing escape/evacuation routes for residents, and creating fuel breaks.
 Access and evacuation during a wildfire emergency often must happen simultaneously and road networks should have the capacity to handle both.
-In the event of a wildfire emergency, the South Shore Road and Youbou Road connect south shore and north shore communities via the Cowichan Valley Highway, the main, reliable paved access route from Lake Cowichan to the City of Duncan and Highway 1 to the east.
-Cowichan Lake Road which parallels Highway 18 provides another secondary egress route from Lake Cowichan to Highway 1 for communities in the AOI.
-The Youbou Road continues west and north of Youbou as the North Shore Road and provides an unpaved egress route to Highway 1 and Nanaimo.
+In the event of a wildfire emergency, the Malahat Highway (Highway 1) is the only reliable, paved access route north and south to and from the AOI.
+Paved roads also connect Shawnigan Lake, Cobble Hill, Cowichan Bay, and Cowichan Station to the Malahat Highway.
 Evacuation would be conducted by First Responders, RCMP, and the Search and Rescue team (tactical).
-If a wildfire were to block the Cowichan Valley Highway and Cowichan Lake Road, evacuation from the AOI would be difficult.
+If a wildfire were to block the Malahat Highway, evacuation from the AOI would be difficult.
 Smoke and poor visibility, car accidents, wildlife, and other unforeseen circumstances can further complicate evacuations and hinder safe passage.

-Many developments within the CVRD West Zone are located on single access roads which branch off of the South Shore, Youbou and Cowichan Lake roads; this limits the ability of fire crews to respond to fires and safely evacuate residents.
-A number of single access routes or isolated neighbourhoods that cause suppression or evacuation concerns were identified by the Wildfire Working Group including: Gordon Bay, Woodland Shores, RV resorts (including three resorts in Honeymoon Bay with gated access), and Caycuse, due to its remote location and private logging roads in the area.
-A significant barrier to access and evacuation in the event of wildfire is the complicated and varied road ownership and multitude of locked gates on access roads on private property, including TimberWest and Island Timberlands private forest land.
+Many developments within the CVRD South Zone are located on single access roads which branch off of the Malahat Highway; this limits the ability of fire crews to respond to fires and safely evacuate residents.
+A number of single access routes or isolated neighbourhoods that cause suppression or evacuation concerns were identified by the Wildfire Working Group including: Cougar Ridge, Goldstream Heights, Colpman Road, and Stebbings Road.
+A significant barrier to access and evacuation in the event of wildfire is the complicated and varied road ownership and multitude of locked gates on access roads on private property, including TimberWest private forest land.
 While the CVRD and Search and Rescue retain master keys to all or most private roads, it is critical for both agencies to have the most recent information on gate locations and ownership.
-Industrial landowners such as TimberWest and Island Timberlands also have concerns regarding security and may limit access accordingly.
+Industrial landowners such as TimberWest also have concerns regarding security and may limit access accordingly.

 Within the AOI, some of the critical infrastructure is reached via narrow and/or private, forested roads, which may impede suppression efforts and response times.
 Furthermore, there is a significant portion of land within the AOI which is inaccessible by roads.
-As such, a review of the Fire Service Areas and the accessibility, the risks and benefits of the current boundaries is recommended.
+As such, a review of the Improvement Districts/Fire Service Areas and the accessibility, the risks and benefits of the current boundaries is recommended.

 Emergency access and evacuation planning is of particular importance in the event of a wildfire event or other large-scale emergency.
-The CVRD developed an Emergency Response Plan (ERP) in 2015 which includes basic contingencies in the event of a wildland/interface fire (i.e., contacts and roles of local government personnel).
+The CVRD has developed an Emergency Response Plan (ERP) in 2015 which includes basic contingencies in the event of a wildland/interface fire (i.e., contacts and roles of local government personnel).
 However, the ERP does not specify evacuation routes to be used during an emergency situation.
-A separate emergency plan has; however, been developed for the Town of Lake Cowichan sewer lagoons (2 sites) which includes mapped exit routes.
-Furthermore, they have applied for and received 2018 Evacuation Route Planning funding from the UBCM.
-In the event of a wildfire emergency within the AOI, the Cowichan Lake Sports Arena can be designated as the EOC and Lake Cowichan City Hall can be designated as the Emergency Coordination Centre (ECC).
+In the event of a wildfire emergency within the AOI, the Mill Bay Community League Hall or the Malahat First Nation Council Office can be designated as the EOC.
 It is recommended that the CVRD develop a detailed evacuation plan that includes the following provisions:

-• Mapping and identification of safe zones, marshaling points and aerial evacuation locations;

-- Planning of traffic control and accident management; - Identification of volunteers that can assist during and/or after evacuation; and - Development of an education/communication strategy to deliver emergency evacuation procedures to residents.
+- Mapping and identification of safe zones, marshaling points and aerial evacuation locations; - Planning of traffic control and accident management; - Identification of volunteers that can assist during and/or after evacuation; - Development of an education/communication strategy to deliver emergency evacuation procedures to residents.

-The CVRD should consider developing recreation trails which can support ATVs, provide access for ground crews and act as fuel breaks for ground fires, particularly in natural areas.
-Strategic recreational trail development compatible with ATV access, used in combination with the installation of barriers/gates, can minimize access by unauthorized users and be used as a tool that increases the ability of local fire departments to access interface areas.
+Recreation trails built to support ATVs can provide access for ground crews and act as fuel breaks for ground fires, particularly in natural areas.
+Strategic recreational trail development to a standard that supports ATVs, and further to install gates or other barriers to minimize access by unauthorized users can be used as a tool that increases the ability of local fire departments to access interface areas.